KlabautermannSW/axisPush/README.md

 This is the second in every minute when the transfer is started.
 Range for the start second is from s to s+4.

-### Using the program as a systemd service
+## Using The Program As A Systemd Service

-**Everything in this paragraf has to be done with superuser rights!**
+**Everything in this paragraph has to be done with superuser rights!**

 First you need a service file at /usr/lib/systemd/system named axisPush.service.
-A sample can be found in the dirctory systemd.
+A sample can be found in the directory systemd.

 Then set the security flags as follows:
 ```